aaronjfisher/wpor/README.md

 		* Example: `get_y.workflow`
 	* `update_params(trainer, new_params)`: replace the tuning parameters of the trainer with the list `new_params`.
 		* Example: `update_params.workflow`

-## Convenience functions for tuning workflows and training algorithms

-In general when implementing cross-fitting with hyper-parameter tuning, there are two common approaches:

-* Strict, nested tuning: within each iteration of cross-fitting, run cross-validation to select tuning parameters.
-* Approximate cross-fitting: tune parameters via cross-validation before running running cross-fitting, using the same tuning parameters over all iterations of cross-fitting.
-At the time of this writing, this approach is what is used in the `rlearner` [package](https://github.com/xnie/rlearner/blob/6806396960e672214e2ef36e16c76bbb58ef9114/R/rboost.R#L56-L68).

-`wpor` includes convenience functions for either approach.
-For the approximate method, see `?tune_params`.

-For the strict method, we suggest using the object class `tunefit`, which packages a workflow or training algorithm together with arguments for how that algorithm should be tuned in each iteration of cross-fitting.
-These objects can be created, for example, with `as.tunefit(workflow, ...)` (see `?as.tunefit` for more details).
-Whenever a `tunefit` model is fit, the `fit.tunefit` method first applies `tune_params` using the arguments passed via `...`, and then applies `fit` to the updated workflow or training algorithm.
-The name `tunefit` refers to the fact that tuning is done just before fitting.

-By passing an object of class `tunefit` to the `crossfit_nuisance` function, nested parameter tuning within iterations of cross-fitting will be done automatically, as the `crossfit_nuisance` will use the `fit` method within iterations of cross-fitting.